CreativeDream/jquery.modal/README.md

 jquery.modal
 ============

-A simple jquery Modal boxes with alert, prompt and confirm support.
+A simple jquery Modal boxes.

 __<a href="http://creativedream.net/plugins/jquery.modal/" target="_blank">Demo</a>__

 Usage
 -------
 The function is called 'modal'.
+So just call it ;)
 ~~~ javascript
 modal({
 	 type       : 'default',